Skip to content

 By keeping your background visible, you get to know your remote coworkers better.
 You might see their partner or kid or dog walk by in the background.
 You might notice a mirror they have, ask where they got it, and then buy multiples for your own house (true story).
 Or you might just see that the sun's out where they are and live vicariously.

-So unless there's something borderline illegal happening behind you—in which case, please don't make me report you, Joey—don't blur your background.
+So unless there's something borderline illegal happening behind you—in which case, please don't make me report you, Joey—don't blur your Zoom background.

 Automate Zoom